 - WordPress is compatible with PHP 5.2+ and MySQL 5.0 +

-WordPress is free and an open source platform under the GNU General Public License (GPL), and you can download it directly from WordPress official website.
-You can also open https://wordpress.org/download/ link directly to download WordPress.
+WordPress is free and an open-source platform under the GNU General Public License (GPL), and you can download it directly from WordPress's official website.
+You can also open the https://wordpress.org/download/ link directly to download WordPress.

 - First, you required extracting downloaded WordPress and upload into your localhost or web server project folder.

-- WordPress installation requires empty MySQL database, so you required to create it before.
+- WordPress installation requires an empty MySQL database, so you needed to create it before.

 - WordPress Setup wizard will ask you initial information about the website, which is mentioned below.

-Step 2: Installation second stage provides info about required information before proceeding.
+Step 2: Installation The second stage provides info about the required information before proceeding.

 Step 5: This is the final step, where you have to provide site admin information.

-Step 6: This is WordPress admin login screen.
-Enter username and password you have chosen in the previous screen and log in.
+Step 6: Now, the admin panel will come up with a login screen.
+Enter the username and password you have chosen in the previous screen and login.